abiramen/2021-compclub-summer-ctf/misc/what-was-that/_ctfd/challenge.md

 flag: "FLAG{no_remorse}"
 ---

-Houston, we've got... a twinkling star??
+Houston, we've got... a disappearing black hole??

 Make sure that the FLAG{} contents are all in lowercase.